yandre13/frozen-front/README.md

 4. Now it is ready to build

-5. you can use nginx to add ssl and run this app
+5. you can use nginx to add ssl and run this app with docker (example on docker-compse-\* files)

 6. When everything is ok, yo should see a page with Loading like below.